shariq1989/cookbook/content/recipe/Butter_Chicken.md

 * Cream: I prefer using heavy cream because it blends well without being too temperamental.

 * Garam Masala: India is a vast country with varying sub-cultures, and as a result, Indian food differs from region to region.
 The same is true of specific spices as well.
 Garam masala is a necessary ingredient for butter chicken, but every garam masala blend differs based on its origin.
-For this reason, I suggest making your garam masala at home, so you can control the amount of each spice used in the mix and cater it specifically to your preferences.
+For this reason, I suggest making your garam masala, so you can control the amount of each spice used in the mix and cater it specifically to your preferences.
 If you choose to go the store-bought route, I suggest [Rani](https://amzn.to/3eqFSFa), Spice House, or Penzey's garam masala.

 * Tomatoes: I use fresh ingredients whenever possible, but you can also use canned, diced tomatoes.